Frequently Asked Questions

 Q: Are my pets allowed at the Olive Branch?

-A: Animals are welcome at the Olive Branch if kenneled in the third stall of the garage.
+A: Dogs are welcome if kenneled in the third stall of the garage.
 For health and cleanliness concerns, only certified service pets are allowed inside the house.
-We understand the necessity for a service pet, and yet, cleaning and possibly sanitation is required.
-For that reason, a pet cleaning fee will be charged.
-Pets in the house without prior approval will be assessed the cleaning fee. *We appreciate courteous pet owners.
+We understand the necessity for a service pet, and yet, cleaning and possibly sanitation is still required.
+Pets in the house without prior approval will be assessed a pet cleaning fee. *We appreciate courteous pet owners.
 Guests and Weddings will be following your reservation and we want a beautiful and clean yard for their activities.
 Thank you!

 Q: Can we bring a boat?